nclandrei/nclandrei.github.io/about.md

 title: About
 ---

 Hello!
 I'm Andrei-Mihai Nicolae, a senior programmer from Bucharest, Romania.
-I am primarily building web apps, with a deep passion for Clojure(script) and Ruby (on Rails).
+I am primarily building web applications, with a deep passion for Clojure(script) and Ruby (on Rails).

 I also have extensive experience with Javascript, Go, Java, React and Angular.